microsoft/containers-toolkit/docs/command-reference.md

 #### Show-ContainerTools

-List container tools (Containerd, Buildkit, Nerdctl) and shows if the tool is installed, the installed version and the latest available version.
+List container tools (Containerd, BuildKit, nerdctl) and shows if the tool is installed, the installed version and the latest available version.

 **Parameters**